normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 ## Adding Dockerfile

-To deploy to Fargate Docker must be installed and running on our machine.
+To deploy to Fargate, Docker must be installed and running on our machine.
 The next step is the **ServerlessTODOList.Frontend** project needs to have a **Dockerfile** in it to tell Docker how to build ServerlessTODOList.Frontend as a Docker image.

-In Visual Studio a quick way to create a Dockerfile that right click on the ServerlessTODOList.Frontend project and select **Add -> Docker Support**.
+In Visual Studio a quick way to create a Dockerfile is to right click on the ServerlessTODOList.Frontend project and select **Add -> Docker Support**.

 ![Add Docker](./images/add-docker.png)